-Indiana is an at-fault state for automobile insurance (rather than a “no-fault” state), so if you are involved in a traffic collision that is another driver’s fault, and if your vehicle is deemed a “total” loss because of that accident, the other driver’s insurance company should pay for your vehicle.
+Indiana is an at-fault state for automobile insurance, meaning if you are involved in a traffic collision that is another driver’s fault, and if your vehicle is deemed a “total” loss because of that accident, the other driver’s insurance company will be liable to pay for your vehicle.

-What will an auto insurance company offer for your “totaled” truck, car, or SUV?
-If your vehicle is a total loss, successfully negotiating an acceptable settlement may not be easy – especially if a particular auto insurance company isn’t ethical and operates in “bad faith.”
+What will an auto insurance company offer for your totaled truck, car, or SUV?
+If your vehicle is a total loss, successfully negotiating an acceptable settlement may pose a challenge.

 If you need to, will you be able to prove that your vehicle is a total loss because an at-fault driver was negligent?
 Will you be able to prove your vehicle’s true value and obtain that amount from an at-fault driver’s insurance company?
 An Evansville personal injury attorney will answer those questions.

-In a general sense, when the amount that is required to make repairs to a vehicle after an accident is more than the vehicle’s true worth, the vehicle is deemed a total loss, but some states, including Indiana, have established an even lower “total loss threshold.”
+In a general sense, when the amount of money required to make repairs to a vehicle after an accident exceeds the vehicle’s true worth, the vehicle is deemed a total loss.
+In some states, including Indiana, there has been established an even lower total loss threshold.

 In Nevada, for example, the damage that will cost 65 percent or more of a vehicle’s worth makes that vehicle a total loss.
 The figure in Florida, for instance, is 80 percent.
 However, the figure here in the state of Indiana is 70 percent.